Masters in Ecology, Evolution & Conservation (MSc and MRes)

 Silwood is a welcoming campus with a friendly close-knit community, and students will form part of a large postgraduate research community of around 150 postgraduate students (PhDs and Masters) and 100 research staff.
 The EEC programme has around 50 students each year: small enough to get to know everyone and large enough to provide a supportive community.

 Silwood is at the forefront of international research on ecology, evolution and conservation.
 The site has excellent scientific facilities, including a genomics lab, microbiology building, high-spec controlled environment rooms, greenhouses, workshop and communal areas, multiple lecture theatres, computer suite, library, wet and dry labs for experimental work and office space for students.
 Uniquely, Silwood also has unrivalled opportunities for fieldwork afforded by its extensive grounds, and has one of the largest aquatic mesocosm facilities in Europe.

 Students will work within a world-class research environment, attend seminars by leading international researchers and be trained in state-of-the-art research techniques.
 We can offer accommodation on site in reasonably priced single rooms and a limited number of shared flats.

 How to apply

-The course is primarily intended for graduates with a undergraduate degree equivalent to at least a second class honours in a biological, environmental or related science subject.
-We are also happy to discuss applications from students who have similarly strong experience in biology through work experience.
-We typically look for evidence of greater research experience or a higher degree grade for applicants to the MRes course.
+The course is primarily intended for graduates with an undergraduate degree equivalent to at least an upper second-class (2.i) honours in a biological, environmental or related science subject.
+For those not meeting the above criteria, we are happy to discuss applications who have developed strong experience in biology through work experience.

-We maintain a website of advice on funding postgraduate study at Imperial College London and, the Imperial College Master's Support Scheme for UK students, and the Basil Furneaux Memorial Fund for current or past Imperial students, provide competitive scholarship programs that provides support to academically excellent students who might otherwise have been deterred from postgraduate study because of financial constraints.
+We maintain a website of advice on funding postgraduate study at Imperial College London including the Basil Furneaux Memorial Fund for current or past Imperial students, providing competitive scholarship programmes that provide support to academically excellent students who might otherwise have been deterred from postgraduate study because of financial constraints.